dofuuz/dimidium/README.md

 # Dimidium

-A standard-looking terminal color scheme, adjusted to have uniform visibility across all colors.
+Dimidium is a standard-looking terminal color scheme, adjusted to have uniform visibility across all colors.

 It aims to be a decent default for terminals.